-IMPORTANT UPDATE The fall 2025 administration of the MGEEs will take place on August 14, 15, and 19, 2025.
+| IMPORTANT UPDATE The spring 2026 administration of the MGEEs will take place on January 5, 6, and 7, 2026.
 Some exams are administered online via the Auralia platform.
 Other exams are administered in-person or via an online submission process.
 Please review the exam schedule below for the specific time and dates for each exam.
-More information for each exam will be available by July 21 in the “Music Graduate Entrance Exam” course in Brightspace. |
+More information for each exam is available in the “Music Graduate Entrance Exam” course in Brightspace. |

 About the MGEEs